 /opt/stackstorm/packsvia a variety of Action Runners.
 Runners may require some runner-specific configurations, e.g. SSH needs to be configured for running remote actions based on

-st2.core.notifytriggerbased on the completion of ActionExecution.
+st2.core.notifytriggerTriggerInstances on the completion of an ActionExecution.
 The auxiliary purpose is to act as a backup scheduler for actions that may not have been scheduled.

-- st2auth is an authentication service with the REST endpoint.
-A variety of auth backends is available; see Authentication.
-Reference deployment uses flat file auth backend.
+st2auth is an authentication service with a REST endpoint.
+A variety of authentication backends are available; see Authentication for more details.
+The reference deployment uses flat file auth backend.

-st2client is the CLI and Python bindings for the BWC API.
-To configure CLI to point to the right
+st2client is the CLI and Python bindings for the EWC API.
+To configure the CLI to point to

-API, authentication options, suppressing insecure warnings for self-signed certificates and other
+the right API, authentication options, suppress insecure warnings for self-signed certificates and

 st2client is packaged with

-Mistral is a workflow service component that BWC uses for long-running workflows.
+Mistral is a workflow service component that EWC uses for long-running workflows.
 It

 is packaged as

-server runs workflow logic and calling actions, reaching out to st2api for action execution
+workflow logic and calling actions, reaching out to st2api for action execution requests.

 st2mistral is a mistral plugin with stackstorm extensions.